-At Greek InterVarsity, we’ve realized in talking with Greeks from across the country that many of us are too embarassed to ask one basic question—just why are these themes hurtful?
-I'd like to share three reasons why these parties were hurtful, in order to help us better understand and engage in racial reconciliation.
+At Greek InterVarsity, we’ve realized in talking with Greeks from across the country that many of us are too embarrassed to ask one basic question—why are these themes hurtful?
+I'd like to share three reasons why these parties are hurtful, in order to help us better understand and engage in racial reconciliation.

 Have you ever noticed that a close friend can tease you about something and you laugh, but if a stranger said the exact same thing you'd have a very different reaction?
 Someone I love can tell me I'm a ditzy sorority girl, and I laugh.
 I know they know that I am so much more than a ditzy sorority girl.
 But if a stranger or an acquaintance teases me with the exact same words, for all I know, that is all they see in me.
 The ability to tease and make fun of others without hurting them comes with relationship and trust.

-The one-to-one example relationship provides some insight into how these party themes could be hurtful.
-But when the theme is about an entire group and not just an individual, the level of nuance and relationship that are necessary for proper understanding is almost impossible to acheive.
+This individual-level example provides some insight into how these party themes could be hurtful.
+But when the theme is about an entire group and not just an individual, the level of nuance and relationship that are necessary for proper understanding is almost impossible to achieve.
 To address it with a throwaway party theme only leads to pain, hurt and more distrust.

 3. These parties disrespect what other people value

 Hugely important holidays and events became nothing more than an excuse to wear crazy costumes and drink.
 What would your mom say if you borrowed her clothes for a laugh at a Mother’s Day party?
 She would be hurt.
 Think of what kind of backlash there would be if an atheist group had an Easter-themed party at which people dressed as a beat-up Jesus wearing a crown of thorns carrying a cross and then laughed about it and drank.
 That would be very hurtful to many who believe Easter is a significant holiday.
 Making light of what others value deeply disrespects them, what they value, and who they are.